CancerGenome/DataVisulization/README.md

 On sale property from [Mashvisor](https://www.mashvisor.com/);

-Census information and detailed Crime data from Census [American Community Survey ACS] (https://www.census.gov/programs-surveys/acs/data.html) and [CDE] (https://crime-data-explorer.fr.cloud.gov/downloads-and-docs);
+Census information and detailed Crime data from Census [American Community Survey ACS](https://www.census.gov/programs-surveys/acs/data.html) and [CDE](https://crime-data-explorer.fr.cloud.gov/downloads-and-docs);

 The on-sale property was downloaded through Mashvisor API and all other datasets are available for direct download.